thanhLe-tlee/Simple-TextBuffer/README.md

-# 📄 Simple Text Buffer — CO2003 Data Structures & Algorithms Assignment 1
+# Assignment 1 - Simple Text Buffer using LinkedList and OOP

+## Course: CO2003 - Data Structures and Algorithms
+**Ho Chi Minh City University of Technology – Faculty of Computer Science and Engineering**
+---
 ## 📌 Overview

 This project implements a **simple text editor buffer** using **Object-Oriented Programming (OOP)** principles and a **Doubly Linked List (DLL)**.